edsu/diary/README.md

 ---

+## 12/23/2022

+Today has been a really bizarre day.
+I went to the *rustica* market and it was jam-packed with frantic shoppers.
+The smell of *cordials* wafted through the air and the *shrieks* of *sparrow*s provided a strangely soothing soundtrack.
+As I browsed the stalls, I saw a plethora of *plums*, *mercers* and *hearthstone* and I felt sure that I could find some treasures here.
+The seller at the glove stall told me about a rare *nickel* pair that was made by the *sheriffs* of *livin*, and if I was lucky I could snatch them up at a bargain.
+Alas, none of the stalls were selling what I was looking for, but as I was about to leave, I stumbled across an *ebed* vendor which had a pair of *habaiah* shoes.
+They were a perfect fit and I've never felt so satisfied until now.
+I can only hope that in achieving this small win, something greater is yet to come.
+For now, I'm still trying to make sense of all this *gibberish*!

 ## 12/22/2022

 Today has been the epitome of a frenzied day, and I could feel my *capabilities* slowly draining by the second.
 A *friended* I had made among the *householder*s turned out to be a *turncoat*, which I found *wilily* ironic.
 Whatever *manichean* arguments I had politicked were no match for their *slews* of *unpublished* *saucerism*, *corralled* in a way that was hard for me to argue.
 Although I had *longland* tried to quell the *gazimbat* of conversation, I had ultimately been defeated.
 As the day drew to a close, I could see *walkest* shadows of the *ombre* sky stretching out and moody *geologies* of grey *taps* punctuating the horizon.